Nathan-Potgieter/Making-of-MCmarket/README.md

 Remember that each variable is still currently uniformly distributed.
 <img src="README_files/figure-gfm/unnamed-chunk-1-1.png" width="80%" height="80%" />

+This section has successfully demonstrated how to use copulas to simulate random uniformly distributed data with any that adhered to the given correlation matrix.
+It also found a potential way to simulate data with hybrid copulas.

 # Step 2: Converting the uniformly distributed variables to something that better resembles the distribution of asset returns.

 ## Looking at options for marginal distributions

+This section looks at some candidate pdf for the univariate asset returns.
 Due to convenience, it has become standard to use the normal, or student-t distribution when simulating asset returns.
 However, after reading up on numerous possible marginal distributions, I decided that the the Skewed generalized t distribution is a valuable alternative as it allows for the most flexibility.
-In fact, the SGT distribution nests 12 common probability distribution functions (pdf).
+In fact, the skewed generalized t (SGT) distribution nests 12 common probability distribution functions (pdf).
 The tree diagram below indicates how one can set the SGT parameters to achieve the desired pdf.

-MCmarkets functions will also include arguments to induce the marginals to be uniformly, normal and student-t distributed.
+MCmarkets functions will include arguments to induce the marginals to be uniform, normal, student-t and SGT distributed.

 ![Plot 5.](plots/SGTtree.png)